Iterative Singular Tube Hard Thresholding Algorithms for Tensor Recovery: Preliminaries

-where $\otimes$ is the Kronecker product of two matrices and To make the paper self-contained, we include the t-SVD algorithm in Algorithm~\ref{alg:tsvd}.
+where $\widehat{\cX}$ is the Fourier transform of $\cX$ along the third dimension, i.e., $\widehat{\cX}(i,j,:)=\mbox{fft}(\cX(i,j,:))$.
+To make the paper self-contained, we include the t-SVD algorithm in Algorithm~\ref{alg:tsvd}.
 The operators $\mbox{fft}(\cdot,[\,\,],3)$ and $\mbox{ifft}(\cdot,[\,\,],3)$ represent the Fourier transform along the third dimension.
 Note that the Fourier transform can be replaced by other unitary transforms, e.g., discrete cosine transform \cite{xu2019fast}.

 Using the t-SVD, we define the following singular tube hard thresholding operator. \begin{definition} For $\cX\in\mathbb{R}^{n_1\times n_2\times n_3}$ and $r\leq \min\{n_1,n_2\}$, the singular tube hard thresholding (STHT) operator $\cH_r$ is defined as Since the zero singular tubes do not affect the t-product, we use the best tubal-rank-$r$ approximation to express STHT as $\cH_r(\cX)=\cX_r$. \end{definition}